abcdaaaaaaaaa/MQSpaceData.h/README.md

 }
 ```
-We can also calculate the a and b values ​​for you:
+And We can also calculate the a and b values ​​for you:
 just define the concentration range of your gas sensor and the slopes of the graph just like the MQ4:
 ![download](https://github.com/abcdaaaaaaaaa/MQSpaceData.h/assets/108553778/446fdd27-5f85-4b6f-8834-30b77a3e440c)
 ```